 Sheffield is an exceptional place to study Cognitive Science.
 There are more than 20 cognitive scientists working at the University of Sheffield (find out more about their research interests).
 You will then have the opportunity to attend many research seminars organized by the departments affiliated to the MA program.
 You will also be able to benefit from the research projects and events organised by the Hang Seng Centre for Cognitive Studies.
 The HumLab, an interdisciplinary facility for the study of Language, Music, and Cognition is open to you.
-Moreover, the philosophy department has a very active graduate community and every year there are at least 10-12 reading groups on a wide variety of topics, in which graduate students participate along with staff.
+Moreover, the philosophy department has a very active graduate community and every year there are reading groups on a wide variety of topics, in which graduate students participate along with staff.
 You can also attend the graduate seminar in philosophy, where you will have the opportunity to engage with other students’ work.

 If you wish to continue to the PhD at Sheffield, you can apply for a place during your Masters course.
 You will normally need a Distinction in your Masters.
 You can apply for PhD funding to support further study.

 The Cognitive Studies MA has established itself as a successful and popular postgraduate programme, attracting a diverse group of accomplished students from the UK and abroad, many of whom go on to study for a PhD either at Sheffield or at other top-ranked institutions.

 We welcome disabled students.
 We're committed to responding effectively and appropriately to individual support needs.
 We take all practicable steps to ensure that disabled students can participate in their studies without disadvantage, and can make full use of the University's academic and support services.
 Information for disabled applicants

 While some of our teaching takes place in the department, most of it is timetabled to take place in purpose-built teaching spaces across the campus (see our campus map).
 The campus has many amenities, and is located at the heart of the city, giving you easy access to shops, cafes, bars and restaurants.